kksgandhi/personal_site/listening to the other side.md

 [[the banality of evil]]

 "I study bigots not because I want to empathize with them, but to avoid becoming a bigot myself.
-When you dehumanize the villains, you become unable to understand the villain within" - Natalie Wynn
+When you dehumanize the villains, you become unable to understand the villain within" - Natalie Wynn, aka [[Contrapoints]]